NitsanCohen770/sneakers/README.md

 - **workspace.jsonc**

 This is the main configuration file of your bit workspace.
 Here you can modify the workspace name and icon as well as default directory and scope.
 It is where dependencies are found when you install anything.
 It is also where you register aspects, bit extensions as well as apply the environments for your components.
 This workspace has been setup so that all components use the React env.
-However you can create other components and apply other envs to them such as node, html, angular and aspect envs.
+However you can create other components and apply other envs to them such as node, html, angular and aspect envs

 - **.bitmap**